AsianStickman/Overboard-Update-Log/README.md

-# Overboard-Update-Log
+# Overboard-Game
-Where the update log for my game Overboard will be released
+This is where information for the game Overboard will be posted If you would like to check out our previous update logs or are looking for future leaks or information check the folders